Trehinos/coded-chars/README.md

 ### Current status

-This crate is still in active development.
+This crate development is achieved.

-The API shall not change but a lot is yet to add.

 Contact the author at [trehinos@gmail.com](mailto:trehinos@gmail.com).